tvecera/picopad-playground/README.md

 $ cd picopad-playground
 ```

 Copy your GB ROM (.gb file) there.
-Replace XXX and YYY in the path with real folder names:
+Replace XXX and YYY in the path with real folder names.
+WSL2 allows access to the Windows drives using `/mnt/X/...` syntax so for example your `C:\Users\Michal\Downloads` folder can be accessed as `/mnt/c/Users/Michal/Downloads`:

 ```
 cp /mnt/t/Users/XXXYourName/Downloads/YYY.gb _make/rom.gb
 ```

-Compile everything:
+Compile everything using the Makefile in the `_make/` subfolder:

 ```
 $ make -C _make
 ```

-This should produce PICOPAD-GB.PP2 file.
-But it doesn't seem to be recognized by the Picopad.
-Why?
+This should produce PICOPAD-GB.PP2 file in ⚠️ TODO.

-⚠️TODO
+⚠️TODO bootloader (add howto for compilation and link to installation)